Common use of Possession of Intellectual Property Clause in Contracts

 Appears in 4 contracts

-Samples: Purchase Agreement (Mylan Laboratories Inc), Purchase Agreement (Mylan Laboratories Inc), Purchase Agreement (Mylan Inc.)
+Samples: Purchase Agreement (Mylan Laboratories Inc), Purchase Agreement (Mylan Inc.), Purchase Agreement (Mylan Laboratories Inc)

 Possession of Intellectual Property.
-The Company and each of its Subsidiaries subsidiaries own or possess, or can acquire on reasonable terms, adequate patents, patent rights, licenses, inventions, copyrights, software and design licenses, know-how (including trade secrets and other unpatented and/or unpatentable proprietary or confidential information, systems or procedures), trademarks, service marks, trade names or other intellectual property (collectively, “Intellectual Property”) necessary to conduct their respective businesses carry on the business as described in the Registration Statement, the General Disclosure Package and the Prospectus, and neither the Company nor any of its Subsidiaries subsidiaries has received any notice or is otherwise aware of any infringement of or conflict with asserted rights of others with respect to any Intellectual Property or of any facts or circumstances which would render any Intellectual Property invalid or inadequate to protect the interest of the Company or any of its Subsidiaries subsidiaries therein, and which infringement or conflict (if the subject of any unfavorable decision, ruling or finding) or invalidity or inadequacy, singly or in the aggregate, would result in a Material Adverse Effect.
+The Company, the Operating Partnership Company and any Subsidiary its subsidiaries own or possess, or can acquire on reasonable terms, adequate patents, patent rights, licenses, inventions, copyrights, know-how (including trade secrets and other unpatented and/or unpatentable proprietary or confidential information, systems or procedures), trademarks, service marks, trade names or other intellectual property (collectively, "Intellectual Property") necessary to carry on the business now operated by themas described in the Registration Statement, the General Disclosure Package and the Prospectus, and neither the Company, the Operating Partnership or Company nor any Subsidiary of its subsidiaries has received any written notice or is otherwise aware of any infringement of or conflict with asserted rights of others with respect to any Intellectual Property or of any facts or circumstances which would render any Intellectual Property invalid or inadequate to protect the interest of the Company, the Operating Partnership Company or any Subsidiary of its subsidiaries therein, and which infringement or conflict (if the subject of any unfavorable decision, ruling or finding) or invalidity or inadequacy, singly or in the aggregate, would result in a Material Adverse Effect.

 Appears in 3 contracts